Updated December 2022

 Why does the AER do inspections?

-The AER works to ensure compliance with all requirements through inspections, surveillance activities, early intervention, and education.
-All of these activities are conducted through the AER’s compliance assurance program on behalf of our stakeholders.
-By conducting inspections, the AER ensures that energy resource activity in Alberta occurs in a manner that is safe, protects the environment, and adheres to all regulatory requirements.
-For more information about compliance assurance, visit the AER’s website at www.aer.ca.
+The AER works with industry through inspections, surveillance activities, intervention, and education to verify and ensure compliance with all requirements.
+All these activities are conducted through the AER’s compliance assurance program on behalf of our stakeholders.
+By conducting inspections, the AER ensures that energy resource activity in Alberta occurs safely, protects the environment, and adheres to all regulatory requirements.
+For more information, see our compliance assurance program.

 What does the AER inspect?

-AER employees carry out inspections on Alberta’s oil, natural gas, oil sands, coal, in situ and pipeline activities, and exploration activities, and on public and private lands where energy resource activity occurs.
-Routine inspections include
+AER employees inspect Alberta’s oil, natural gas, oil sands, coal, geothermal resources, in situ, pipelines, and exploration activities on public and private lands where energy resource activity occurs.
+Inspections include

-- nonscheduled, unannounced inspections based on reports or complaints from the public; and
+- unscheduled, unannounced inspections based on reports or complaints from the public, and

 - inspections to ensure that procedures and equipment are in use to minimize environmental impacts.

-- require that equipment is operated or set in motion under conditions that the AER specifies; and
+- require that equipment be operated or set in motion under conditions that the AER specifies

 AER inspectors also have the authority to impose remedial measures, such as shutting in a well or shutting down a facility if necessary.
-As well, inspectors may issue a stop order requiring the partial or total halting of an activity or land use.
+Inspectors may also issue a stop order requiring the partial or total halting of activity or land use.

 How often do AER inspectors check energy facilities?

-Inspections are made at selected stages of an energy resource activity, depending on the type of activity and its inspection history.
-Inspections are also often conducted as a result of complaints or incidents, or could be triggered by an operator’s history.
+Inspections occur at selected stages of an energy resource activity, depending on the type of activity and its inspection history.
+Other reasons for inspection include

 How is a well or facility chosen for an inspection?

-The AER also carries out nonscheduled, unannounced inspections based on reports or complaints from the public, and inspections to ensure that procedures and equipment are in use to minimize environmental impacts.
+The AER also carries out unscheduled, unannounced inspections based on reports or complaints from the public and inspections to ensure that procedures and equipment are in use to minimize environmental effects.

 How detailed are these inspections?

-Inspectors check to ensure that operators are following sound operating practices and meeting all AER requirements and conditions of approval.
-AER inspectors will explain rules and analyze procedures with the operator to ensure high standards of operational performance around safety and environmental performance.
+Inspectors check to ensure that operators follow sound operating practices and meet all AER requirements and conditions of approval.
+AER inspectors explain rules and analyze procedures with the operator to ensure high levels of operational performance for safety and environmental performance.

 What happens when unsatisfactory items are found during an inspection?

-Depending on how serious the problem is, AER inspectors may give the operator time to correct the unsatisfactory items.
-However, if there is danger to people or the environment, a facility can be immediately shut down or the activity will be ordered to stop until the problem is addressed.
+Depending on the seriousness of the problem, AER inspectors may give the operator time to correct unsatisfactory items.
+If the problem is a danger to people or the environment, the inspector can order the facility to shut down or the activity to stop until the problem is resolved.

 What happens if the problems are not corrected?

 Where an operator fails to take corrective action, the AER has enforcement tools such as administrative penalties, prosecution, enforcement orders, and the shutting down of an operation until full compliance is demonstrated.
-The use of these tools depend on the noncompliance identified.
-For example, a company failing to submit a required monitoring report would face less severe consequences than releasing a toxic substance into the environment, which would result in serious consequences, including the possibility of prosecution.
+The use of these tools depends on the noncompliance identified.
+For example, a company failing to submit a required monitoring report would face less severe consequences than it would for releasing a toxic substance into the environment with serious consequences, possibly resulting in prosecution.

-Also, if an operator is unable or unwilling to correct a problem or take appropriate measures within a specified period, the AER may shut down the facility or order that the activity taking place on the land be stopped.
+If an operator is unable or unwilling to correct a problem or take appropriate measures within a specified period, the AER may shut down the facility or order the activity to stop.

 Where do I call with questions or complaints about a specific site?

 First, call the company’s local office and raise your concerns.
-Company information may be found on the sign outside of the lease.
+Company contact information may be found on the sign posted at the lease or pipeline right-of-way.
 If a company does not rectify your concerns, contact the AER.

 What if I don’t know the name of the company?

-Call the Energy and Environmental 24-hour Response Line (1-800-222-6514), explain the problem, and give the location of the well or facility; field staff will then make the necessary inquiries.
+Call the Energy and Environmental 24-hour Response Line (1-800-222-6514), explain the problem and give the location of the well or facility.
+AER field staff will then make the necessary inquiries.
 The AER responds to all public complaints.
 AER inspectors will contact the company, determine the problem, order corrections when necessary, and report back to you.

-The process of identifying the problem, specifying corrective action, and following up to ensure that a problem has been resolved is a standard sequence of events for an AER inspector.
+Identifying a problem, specifying corrective action, and following up to ensure it has been resolved is a standard process for an AER inspector.

 Should I contact a government department myself?